As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 Think about booking a whole house versus a hotel room.
 Platforms such as Airbnb, VRBO and others offer a wide range of accommodations for every family.
 Many offer discounts for longer stays.
 A house that fits your family’s needs can be substantially cheaper if you plan your meals and use the short-term rental as a home base for your summer vacation destinations.

-Make a list of all the things in your area that you would like to do.
+Make a list of all the things you would like to do in your area.
 Get out a map and draw a 5- to 15- mile radius from your home.
 Going clockwise, visit each place one by one.
 Try museums, art galleries, and more.
 Find Free Days at the Museum Many museums offer free days where no one has to pay an admission fee.
 Look up the days and mark them on the calendar, such as the third Tuesday of every month.
-Consider Becoming a Museum Member If your family has a favorite museum they love to go to, consider becoming a member and get all of the money-saving perks such as free or reduced admission, guest passes, a discount at the gift shop, and more.
-With just a bit of planning, you can save a small fortune during the summer vacation.
+Consider Becoming a Museum Member If your family has a favorite museum they love to visit, consider becoming a member and get all the money-saving perks such as free or reduced admission, guest passes, a discount at the gift shop, and more.
+You can save a small fortune during the summer vacation with just some planning.